aymanbagabas/Huawei-WMI/README.md

 # Huawei WMI laptop extras linux driver

-**NOTE: Since this driver, v2.0, made it to mainline kernel, this repository will be used for testing and development purposes.**
+**NOTE: Version v2.0 is the one in mainline kernel, this repository is used for testing and development purposes.**

 This driver adds support for some of the missing features found on Huawei laptops running linux.
 It implements Windows Management Instrumentation (WMI) device mapping to kernel.
 Supported features are:

 * Function hotkeys, implemented in v1.0
-* Micmute LED, implemented in v2.0 & v3.0 (all models should work)
+* Micmute LED, implemented in v2.0.
+Updated in v3.0 to work with newer laptops.
-* Battery protection, implemented in v3.0
+* Battery protection, implemented in v3.0.
+Updated in v3.3 to use battery charge API.
-* Fn-lock, implemented v3.0
+* Fn-lock, implemented v3.0.

 Battery protection and Fn-lock can be accessed from `/sys/devices/platform/huawei-wmi/{charge_thresholds,fn_lock_state}`